ljwobker/dotfiles/INT-readme.md

 The application is composed of 3 major components:

-1. **Preprocessor:** The preprocessor process at each host, strips out the INT headers and metadata values from each packet and sends them to a central monitor process.
+1. **Preprocessor:** The preprocessor process runs on each host, and strips out the INT headers and metadata values from each packet and sends them to a central monitoring process.
-2. **Monitor:** This process does the following -
+2. **Monitor:** The monitor process -
     * Receives INT data from all the mininet hosts.
     * Aggregates the data and performs new flow and path change detection.
-    * Sends data to to a web client
+    * Sends the processed monitor data to to a web client
-3. **Web client:** Receives moinitoring information from the monitor and visualizes it.
+3. **Web client:** the web client receives information from the monitor process and performs the visualization within a browser instance.

-Test network configuration
+Test network topology
 ==========================
 We use mininet to set up a test network for the application.
-The network is composed of 4 hosts, 2 ToR switches and 2 spine switches.
-The switches are connected in a leaf-spine architecture.
+The network is composed of 4 hosts, 2 leaf switches, and 2 spine switches.
 The following diagram illustrates the topology in greater detail.

 !['Mininet network topology'](resources/mininet_topology.png)

-Each mininet host has 3 major network interfaces:
+Each emulated mininet host is configured with 3 network interfaces:

 1. eth0 : Connected to one of the ToR switches
 2. veth0 : A VTEP that connects to a VXLAN (on the 10.2.1.0/24 subnet)